Francesco Bonifacio: Early life

-Francesco (Checco) Bonifacio was born September 7, 1912, in Pirano, Istria which was then part of Austria Hungary, later Italy, and is now part of Slovenia.
+Francesco (Checco) Bonifacio was born on 7 September 1912 in Pirano, Istria which was then part of Austria Hungary, later Italy, and is now part of Slovenia.
 He was the second of seven children born to Giovanni and Luigia Busdon Bonifacio.
 His father was a stoker on steamers sailing out of Trieste, which kept him away much of the time.
 His mother took a job as a cleaning lady to supplement their income.
 The family were devout Catholics.
 Francesco attended the local elementary school of Pirano and received religious education at the local parish of San Francesco where he served as an altar boy.